riverwaysoft/php-converter/README.md

 - Custom class filters

 ## Customize
-If you'd like to customize dto-convert you need to copy the generator script to your project folder:
+If you'd like to customize `dto-converter-ts` you need to copy the generator script to your project folder:

 ```
-cp vendor/bin/dto-converter bin/dto-convert
+cp vendor/bin/dto-converter-ts bin/dto-converter-ts
 ```

 Now you can start customizing the dto-converter by editing the executable file.